 In order for the instruction to progress at a satisfactory rate, it is obviously beneficial for the pupil to have an understanding of the tasks to be covered.
 Clearly it is better to attempt to learn the theory in advance of the practice rather than trying to listen to the instructor and trying to fly at the same time.
 During the early days the concentration and workload can appear daunting and there will be times when you’ll think you’ll never get the hang of it, but of course it can be done and if you are conscientious and persistent, the satisfactory results will speak for themselves.

 During tuition the ‘buddy box’ system of instruction will be used if your own transmitter has this facility.
 To operate the buddy box system, two transmitters are linked together with a suitable cable, however only the master transmitter is turned on.
 It does not matter if there are no batteries or crystal in the pupils transmitter as the buddy system merely switches between the control sticks of the two transmitters.
-I would recommend that the pupils aerial be extended, but this is only because the transmitter has been designed to balance in the hands correctly with an extended aerial.The main advantages of the buddy system is that if the pupil is flying and a control error is made, the pupil can be allowed a longer time to recover from the situation before control has to be regained by the instructor.
+It is recommend that the pupils aerial be extended, but this is only because the transmitter has been designed to balance in the hands correctly with an extended aerial.The main advantages of the buddy system is that if the pupil is flying and a control error is made, the pupil can be allowed a longer time to recover from the situation before control has to be regained by the instructor.
 If the transmitter has to be handed from pupil to instructor, this takes a finite time and has to be allowed for if crashes are to be avoided.

 If you are completely new to flying, even before your first flight you should ensure your transmitter to set for your own hands.
 The stick lengths are adjustable on most sets, the knurled knobs at the tip of each stick are threaded and incorporate a lock nut.
 Adjust the length so that the transmitter is comfortable with each thumb on top of the sticks.